MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

     :::image type="content" source="../media/3-data-migration-generate.png" alt-text="Screenshot showing the select objects tab on Data Migration Assistant.":::

-1. Review and adjust the script for objects that cannot be created at the target in their current state.
+1. Review and adjust the script for objects that can't be created at the target in their current state.

 1. You can execute the script manually using Azure Data Studio, SQL Management Studio, or by selecting **Deploy schema**.